ngh1105/AI-Price-Prediction-Oracle/README.md

 - **GenLayer Account** and API access
 - **Wallet** (MetaMask, WalletConnect, etc.) - Optional, local account auto-created for faster transactions

+### ⚠️ Security Notice: Local Account Storage

+The app uses a **local account (private key)** stored in browser `localStorage` for faster transactions.

+**Important Security Considerations:**
+- Private key is stored **UNENCRYPTED** in `localStorage`
+- This is a **HOT WALLET** - anyone with browser access can control the account
+- **Recommended for development/testing only**
+- For production, either:
+  - Use MetaMask wallet (more secure)
+  - Implement passphrase-based encryption (see TODO in code)
+  - Use hardware wallet integration

+**User Consent:** The app will prompt for consent before creating a local account.
+You can decline and use MetaMask instead.

 ### 1. Clone Repository

 ```bash